-The Shift in B2B Buying Behavior: Essential Insights for Founders and CEOs
+The Shift in B2B Buying Behaviour: Essential Insights for Founders and CEOs

 As the world becomes increasingly more digital, the way businesses approach selling their products and services needs to evolve.
 With B2B buyers now often having access to all of the information needed to make a purchasing decision from multiple sources they trust, they prefer to execute most (if not all) of the process independently without engaging with vendors.
 According to research by Gartner, "75% of B2B buyers prefer a rep free experience".
 In this article, we will explore how this shift in B2B buying behavior is affecting traditional GTM models and what every founder and CEO needs to know in order to stay ahead of the curve.